TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-ios.md

 end
 ```

-### 2. Apply TOAST SDK by Downloading Binaries
+### 2. Apply NHN Cloud SDK by Downloading Binaries

 #### Frameworks Setup

-* The entire iOS SDK can be downloaded from the [Downloads](../../../Download/#toast-sdk) page of TOAST.
+* The entire iOS SDK can be downloaded from the [Downloads](../../../Download/#toast-sdk) page of NHN Cloud.
 * Add **ToastIAP.framework**, **ToastCore.framework**, **ToastCommon.framework, StoreKit.framework** to the Xcode Project.
 * StoreKit.framework can be added in the following way.
 ![linked_storekit_frameworks](http://static.toastoven.net/toastcloud/sdk/ios/overview_link_frameworks_StoreKit.png)